 Children's trick or treating is still a Halloween mainstay, but it's adults who are spending the money on celebrating, embracing Halloween as a chance to let their inner child get out and party.
 Large parties with participants wearing elaborate costumes are becoming increasingly popular - excellent news for people looking for niche business opportunities.

 And what are they doing to celebrate?
-According to the National Retail Federation, in 2015:
+According to the National Retail Federation, in 2017:

-20% of people dressed up their pets,
+- 16% of people dressed up their pets

-- 70% handed out candy,
+- 71% handed out candy

-- 47% carved a pumpkin,
+- 46% carved a pumpkin

-- 36% visited a haunted house,
+- 23% visited a haunted house

-Possible Halloween Business Opportunities
+Possible Halloween Business Ideas

 So what kind of Halloween businesses would be the best business opportunities?

 One way to answer this question is to examine the most popular Halloween products.
 I bet you've already guessed the two things that most people buy - candy and pumpkins.
 The other most purchased items are Halloween decorations and costumes.
-(Halloween is the second biggest decorating holiday of the year, surpassed only by Christmas.)
+(Halloween is the second-biggest decorating holiday of the year, surpassed only by Christmas.)

 As business opportunities, you should cross the first two items off your list.
 There are already many (large-scale) businesses producing Halloween candy and pumpkins and your chances of competing successfully would be practically nil.

-However, the other two on the list, Halloween costumes and decorations, provide scope to develop business opportunities, particularly opportunities that cater to a niche market.
+However, the other two on the list, Halloween costumes, and decorations, provide scope to develop business opportunities, particularly opportunities that cater to a niche market.

 You might, for instance, start a business:

-- providing Halloween music for parties,
+- Providing Halloween music for parties

-- creating “authentic” period costumes for adults,
+- Creating “authentic” period costumes for adults

-- providing Halloween decorating services for residential or business premises,
+- Providing Halloween decorating services for residential or business premises

-- presenting in-house parties for children (as a substitute for trick-or-treating).
+- Presenting in-house parties for children (as a substitute for trick-or-treating)

 Besides Halloween parties, visiting haunted houses is another Halloween event growing in popularity.
 Setting up a haunted house of your own could be an expensive proposition (and a poor idea anyhow if there is another nearby), but providing tours of "haunted houses" and other spooky sites in your area could be a profitable business idea.
 Check with your local historical society or old-timers to research your area's paranormal history; the ghost stories you discover may surprise you - and be quite profitable if you can present them in an alluring, entertaining way.

-Bag Profits with a Halloween Business
+Bag Profits With a Halloween Business

-The purpose of this article is not to present every possible Halloween business opportunity there is but to make you aware of the potential of the Halloween market and get you thinking about possible ideas that you could turn into a profitable small business.
+The purpose of this article is not to present every possible Halloween business opportunity there is but to make you aware of the potential of the Halloween market and get you thinking about possible Halloween business ideas that you could turn into a profitable small business.

 So don't just look at Halloween as time to buy candy or a chance to party.
 Halloween presents many business opportunities that a savvy entrepreneur won't want to overlook.